x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/enable-or-disable-a-call-answering-rule-for-a-user.md

 ---
-title: "Enable or disable a call answering rule for a user" ms.author: tonysmit
+localization_priority: Normal
+description: You can use Exchange Online PowerShell to enable or disable one or more call answering rules for a user.
+You can also use the Enable-UMCallAnsweringRule or Disable-UMCallAnsweringRule cmdlets in a PowerShell script to enable or disable one or more call answering rules for multiple users. ms.topic: article
 author: tonysmit
+ms.author: tonysmit
+ms.assetid: f9e40ac3-117f-44f6-9ab1-dc9f4c72e8ac
+ms.date: 4/8/2015
+title: Enable or disable a call answering rule for a user ms.collection: exchange-online ms.audience: ITPro ms.service: exchange-online
 manager: scotv
-ms.date: 4/8/2015
-ms.audience: ITPro
-ms.topic: article
-ms.service: exchange-online
-localization_priority: Normal
-ms.assetid: f9e40ac3-117f-44f6-9ab1-dc9f4c72e8ac
-description: "You can use Exchange Online PowerShell to enable or disable one or more call answering rules for a user.
-You can also use the Enable-UMCallAnsweringRule or Disable-UMCallAnsweringRule cmdlets in a PowerShell script to enable or disable one or more call answering rules for multiple users."

 ---

 # Enable or disable a call answering rule for a user